-The Sub-fund will not invest directly in Chinese A-shares through the Shanghai-Hong Kong Stock Connect programme or in OTC derivatives on P-notes issued by foreign institutional investors for the Indian market.
+The Sub-fund will not invest directly in Chinese A-shares through the Shanghai-Hong Kong Stock Connect programme or in OTC derivatives on P-notes issued by foreign institutional investors for the

+Indian market.
 However, indirect exposure to such products may occur through the holding of such products within the Sub-fund's target UCITS and/or other UCIs.

-The Sub-fund's indirect exposure to A-Shares may not exceed 35% of its net assets.

-The Sub-fund's indirect exposure to P-Notes may not exceed 20% of its net assets.
+- A-Shares may not exceed 35% of its net assets; - P-Notes may not exceed 20% of its net assets.

-The Sub-fund will not invest directly in asset-backed securities and/or mortgage-backed securities.
-However, indirect exposure to such products may occur through the holding of such products within the Sub-fund's target UCITS and/or other UCIs.
+The sub-fund will not invest directly in asset-backed securities and/or mortgage-backed securities.
+However, indirect exposure to such products may occur through the holding of such products within the Sub-fund's target UCITS and/or other UCIs or when the Sub-fund will invest in structured ETCs such as ABS/MBS.

-The Sub-fund's indirect exposure to asset-backed securities and/or mortgage-backed securites may not exceed 20% of its net assets.
+The Sub-fund's indirect exposure to asset-backed securities and/or mortgage-backed securities may not exceed 20% of its net assets.